weij5678/NYC-Taxi/docs/Methodology.md

 ---

 ## 3. **Maps for Pickup and Drop-off Locations**
+- **Motivation**:
 -   Hexbin maps were used to visualize the spatial distribution of pickup and drop-off locations across New York City at different times of the day (morning, noon, evening).
+-   Hexbin maps were chosen specifically for their ability to declutter dense spatial data and reveal meaningful geographic patterns.

+- **Methodology**:
   - Initially, points were plotted on the NYC map and distinguished by color for different times.
-- However, hexbin plots were preferred because they effectively manage dense spatial data by aggregating ride data into hexagonal bins.
+  - However, hexbin plots were plotted next because they effectively manage dense spatial data by aggregating ride data into hexagonal bins.
     - This approach makes it easier to identify geographic hotspots and observe patterns in ride demand.
-- Hexbin maps were chosen specifically for their ability to declutter dense spatial data and reveal meaningful geographic patterns.
+  - The lighter the color of the hexbin, the more popular the pickup/dropoff location is at the time of day

-- **Hexbin Map of Pickup anf Drop off Locations**:
+- **Hexbin Map of Pickup and Drop off Locations**:
   - Created separate hexbin maps for morning, noon, and evening to observe the temporal and spatial variations in ride activity.
   - Interpreted the patterns to identify where ride demand is concentrated throughout the day.